zhxie/mpv-config/scripts/README.md

 ### Change

-Use lavfi instead of crop to be more robustic for easyencode.
+Use lavfi instead of crop to be more robust.

 ## customize-playing-msg